Imamate in Shia doctrine: Twelver view

 Shias believe that Imamah is of the Principles of Faith (Usul al-Din).
-As the verse 4:165 of Quran expresses the necessity to the appointment of the prophets; so after the demise of the prophet who will play the role of the prophet; until the people have not any plea against Allah.
+As the verse 4:165 of Quran expresses the necessity to the appointment of the prophets, so after the demise of the prophet who will play the role of the prophet, until the people have no plea against Allah.
 The same logic that necessitated the assignment of prophets also is applied for Imamah.
-That is Allah must assign someone similar to prophet in his attributes and Ismah as his successor to guide the people without any deviation in religion.
+That is, Allah must assign someone similar to the prophet in his attributes and Ismah as his successor to guide the people without any deviation in religion.

-They refer to the verse ("...This day I have perfected for you your religion and completed My favor upon you and have approved for you Islam as religion...")
-5:3 of Quran which was revealed to the prophet when he appointed Ali as his successor at the day of Ghadir Khumm.
+They refer to the verse 5:3 ("This day I have perfected for you your religion and completed My favor upon you and have approved for you Islam as religion") of the Quran which was revealed to the prophet when he appointed Ali as his successor at the day of Ghadir Khumm.

 By the verse Quran, 2:124, Shias believe that Imamah is a divine position always Imamah is accompanied by the word guidance, of course a guidance by God's Command.
-A kind of guidance which brings humanity to the goal.
-Regarding 17:71, no age can be without an Imam.
-So, according to the upper verse, 1.
+A kind of guidance which brings humanity to the goal. no age can be without an Imam.
+Regarding 17:71, So, according to the upper verse, 1.
 Imamah is a position which is appointed by God and must be specified by Him; 2.
 Imam is protected by a divine protection and no one excels him in nobility; 3.
 No age can be without an Imam and finally Imam knows everything which is needed for human being to get to the truth and goal.